A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 You can sign up for a free Cloudflare account, which should be sufficient for most small WordPress sites.

-If you have a rather large website, consider the Enterprise solution, which brings more superpower and add-on features like Edge Page caching, bot mitigation, Web Application Firewall (WAF), DDoS attack mitigation, and priority support.
+If you have a rather large website, consider the Enterprise solution, which brings more superpowers and add-on features like Edge Page caching, bot mitigation, Web Application Firewall (WAF), DDoS attack mitigation, and priority support.

-6. Exclude Above The Fold Images From Lazy Load
+6. Exclude Above-the-Fold Images From Lazy Load

 Most image lazy-loading plugins will attempt to act on every image on the page.
 At the same time, this can be beneficial; it also introduces another performance issue in PSI – Largest Contentful Paint.